atakanaltok/awesome-useful-websites/README.md

 ## Mathematics
 * https://pdodds.w3.uvm.edu/ - First principles of some math topics
 * https://blog.symbaloo.com/webmixes/11/best-math-websites - 38 Best Math Websites for Students
+* https://mathhints.com/ - Free website that includes hundreds of pages of math, explained in simple terms, with thousands of examples of worked-out problems